-Zhigang Liu, Director, Associate Professor Zachary Abuza, Associate Professor Jyoti Puri, Associate Professor Masato Aoki, Associate Professor Alister Inglis, Assistant Professor Niloufer Sohrabji, Assistant Professor TBA, Administrative Assistant On leave academic year 2006-2007.
+Zhigang Liu, Director, Associate Professor of History and Modern Languages and Literatures Zachary Abuza, Professor and Chair of Political Science and International Relations

+Jyoti Puri, Professor

+Masato Aoki, Associate Professor and Chair of Economics

+Alister Inglis, Assistant Professor of Modern Languages and Literatures

+Shirong Luo, Assistant Professor of Philosophy

+Kristin Washington-Carroll, Administrative Assistant

+Niloufer Sohrabii.
+Assistant Professor of

+Fconomics

-The major in East Asian studies (EAS) is designed to provide students with knowledge and understanding of East Asia, a region that has become increasingly significant in the post- Cold War era.
+The major in East Asian studies (EAS) is designed to provide students with knowledge and understanding of East Asia, a region that has become increasingly significant in the post-Cold War era.
 Students acquire this knowledge by studying an East Asian language as well as courses in other disciplines, including art history, economics, history, literature, management, philosophy, political science, and religion.
-The East Asian studies major prepares students for further growth beyond college along a variety of paths, including graduate programs, employment overseas or in business and institutions specializing in East Asia, and service within and to the Asian American community.
+The East Asian studies major prepares students for further growth beyond college along a variety of paths, including graduate programs, employment overseas, or in business and institutions specializing in East Asia, and service within and to the Asian American community.